-Giordano's best-known work was a hit from its first performance at La Scala, Milan, in 1896.
-Like Puccini and Mascagni, Giordano was holding up a mirror to the world, showing everyday life, warts and all, in the new style of writing dubbed verismo.
-His much-loved score, peppered with instantly memorable arias, conveys both the lushness of late 19th-century musical taste, and also the aristocratic forms of the 18th century in which it is set.
+Andrea Chénier peered into the human dramas inside the French Revolution long before Les Misérables took to the stage.
+Giordano's best-known work was a hit from its first performance at La Scala, Milan, in 1896, its much-loved score, peppered with instantly memorable arias.
+Here are both the lushness of late 19th-century musical taste and the aristocratic forms of the 18th century in which it is set.

 The plot is based on the true story of the French poet André Chénier, who competes with a servant, Carlo Gérard, for the love of Maddalena, a young aristocrat.
-When Chénier protects Maddalena he provokes Gérard’s jealousy, with dangerous results.
+The opera opens with at a lavish party thrown by the Countess di Coigny (an imperious Rosalind Plowright), where the arrival of the poet and other artists is overshadowed by news from Paris of the rising rebellion by the country's downtrodden workers.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|